Etiology of Ischemic Stroke

 The combination product aspirin 25 mg/extended-release dipyridamole 200 mg 2 times a day

-In patients taking warfarin, antiplatelet drugs additively increase risk of bleeding and are thus usually avoided; however, aspirin is occasionally used simultaneously with warfarin in certain high-risk patients.
+In patients taking warfarin, antiplatelet medications additively increase risk of bleeding and are thus usually avoided; however, aspirin is occasionally used simultaneously with warfarin in certain high-risk patients.
 Clopidogrel is indicated for patients who are allergic to aspirin.
 If ischemic stroke recurs or if a coronary artery stent becomes blocked while patients are taking clopidogrel, clinicians should suspect impaired metabolism of clopidogrel (ineffective conversion of clopidogrel to its active form because cytochrome P-450 2C19 [CYP2C19] activity is reduced); a test to determine CYP2C19 status (eg, genetic testing for CYP450 polymorphisms) is recommended.
-If impaired metabolism is confirmed, aspirin or the combination product aspirin/extended-release dipyridamole is a reasonable alternative.
+If impaired metabolism is confirmed, aspirin or combination aspirin and ticagrelor is a reasonable alternative.

-Clopidogrel plus aspirin, if started during acute treatment, is given for only a short time (eg, < 3 months) because it has no advantage over aspirin alone in long-term secondary stroke prevention and results in more bleeding complications.
-Clopidogrel plus aspirin before and for ≥ 30 days after stenting is indicated, usually for ≤ 6 months; if patients cannot tolerate clopidogrel, ticlopidine 250 mg 2 times a day can be substituted.
+Clopidogrel plus aspirin, if started during acute treatment, is given for only a short time (eg, < 3 weeks) because it has no advantage over aspirin alone in long-term secondary stroke prevention and results in more bleeding complications.
+Clopidogrel plus aspirin before and for ≥ 30 days after stenting is indicated, usually for ≤ 6 months; if patients cannot tolerate clopidogrel or have clopidogrel resistance due to CYP2C19 loss of allele, ticagrelor 90 mg twice a day can be substituted.

 Oral anticoagulants are indicated for secondary prevention of cardioembolic strokes (as well as primary prevention).
 Adjusted-dose warfarin (a vitamin K antagonist) with a target international normalized ratio (INR) of 2 to 3 is used for certain patients with nonvalvular or valvular atrial fibrillation.
 A target INR of 2.5 to 3.5 is used if patients have a mechanical prosthetic cardiac valve.
 Efficacious alternatives to warfarin for patients with nonvalvular atrial fibrillation include the following new anticoagulants:

-Dabigatran (a direct thrombin inhibitor) 150 mg 2 times a day in patients without severe renal failure (creatinine clearance < 15 mL/minute) and/or liver failure (elevated INR)
+Dabigatran (a direct thrombin inhibitor) 150 mg twice a day in patients without severe renal failure (creatinine clearance < 15 mL/minute) and/or liver failure (elevated INR)

 Rivaroxaban (a direct factor Xa inhibitor) 20 mg once a day for patients without severe renal failure (creatinine clearance < 15 mL/minute)

-The main advantage of these new anticoagulants is ease of use (eg, no need to check anticoagulation level with a blood test after the initial dose or to use a parenteral anticoagulant such as unfractionated heparin given by continuous infusion when transitioning from parenteral to oral anticoagulants).
-Their main disadvantage is lack of an antidote to reverse anticoagulation in case a hemorrhagic complication occurs; the exception is dabigatran, for which idarucizumab is an antidote ( 9 Treatment references Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
-Common causes... read more ).
-Efficacy and safety of combining any of these new anticoagulants with an antiplatelet drug have not been established.
+The main advantage of these newer anticoagulants is ease of use (eg, no need to check anticoagulation level with a blood test after the initial dose or to use a parenteral anticoagulant such as unfractionated heparin given by continuous infusion when transitioning from parenteral to oral anticoagulants).
+Their main disadvantage is cost.
+In case a hemorrhagic complication occurs, the antidote for dabigatran is idarucizumab (13 Treatment references Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
+Common causes... read more ), and the antidote for apixaban or rivaroxaban is andexanet alfa.
+Efficacy and safety of combining any of these new anticoagulants with an antiplatelet medication have not been established.

 Statins are used to prevent recurrent strokes; lipid levels must be decreased by substantial amounts.
-Atorvastatin 80 mg once a day is recommended for patients with evidence of atherosclerotic stroke and LDL (low-density lipoprotein) cholesterol ≥ 100 mg/dL.
+Atorvastatin 80 mg or rosuvastatin 40 mg once a day is recommended for patients with evidence of atherosclerotic stroke and LDL (low-density lipoprotein) cholesterol ≥ 100 mg/dL.
 A reasonable LDL cholesterol target is a 50% reduction or a level of < 70 mg/dL.
 Other statins (eg, simvastatin, pravastatin) may be also used.

 Although clinical differentiation is imprecise, some clues to help differentiate between common types of stroke include symptom progression (maximal deficits within minutes of onset with embolic versus sometimes stepwise or slow onset with thrombotic), time of onset (day with embolic versus night with thrombotic), and type of deficits (eg, specific syndromes and absence of cortical signs with lacunar infarcts).

-Test patients for cardiac causes (including atrial fibrillation) and arterial stenosis, and do blood tests (eg, for thrombotic, rheumatic, and other disorders) as indicated.
+Test patients for cardiac causes (including atrial fibrillation) and arterial stenosis (with vascular imaging), and do blood tests (eg, for thrombotic, rheumatic, and other disorders) as indicated.

 In general, do not aggressively reduce BP soon after acute ischemic stroke.